-A. Joint Venture relationships with certified M/W/DS-BE firms must meet the following criteria in order to receive credit towards participation goals:
+- A. Joint Venture relationships with certified M/W/DS-BE firms must meet the following criteria in order to receive credit towards participation goals: - The M/W/DS-BE partner(s) must be certified by OEO, Unified Certification Program or a qualified governmental agency authorized by law to certify such enterprises prior to proposal/bid submission. - 2) The M/W/DS-BE partner(s) must be substantially involved in significant phases of the contract including, but not limited to, the performance (with its own work force) of a portion of the on-site work, and of administrative responsibilities, such as bidding, planning, staffing and daily management. - 3) The business arrangements must be customary (i.e., each partner shares in the risk and profits of the joint venture commensurate with their respective ownership interests). - 4) If a certified partner is an MBE, WBE or DSBE, the participation will be credited in full if the MBE, WBE or DSBE, as the case may be, has a controlling partner's ownership interest in the joint venture; there will remain a requirement to meet M/W/DS-BE goals.

-1) The M/W/DS-BE partner(s) must be certified by OEO, Unified Certification Program or a qualified governmental agency authorized by law to certify such enterprises prior to proposal/bid submission.
+SIGNATURE OF Owner's Representative DAT

-2) The M/W/DS-BE partner(s) must be substantially involved in significant phases of the contract including, but not limited to, the performance (with its own work force) of a portion of the on-site work, and of administrative responsibilities, such as bidding, planning, staffing and daily management.
+angela dowd-burton 10-2-2013

-3) The business arrangements must be customary (i.e., each partner shares in the risk and profits of the joint venture commensurate with their respective ownership interests).
+NGELA OOWD-BURTON, Executive Director, Office of Economic Opportunity DAT

-4) If a certified partner is an MBE, WBE or DSBE, the participation will be credited in full if the MBE, WBE or DSBE, as the case may be, has a controlling partner's ownership interest in the joint venture; there will remain a requirement to meet M/W/DS-BE goals.
+4The Owner's Representative is required to sign and date, but the City reserves the right to obtain the Owner's Representative signature thereon at any time prior to Plan certification.
+The Owner Representative will receive from the City a certified copy of its Plan which should be filed with the Chief Clerk of City Council within fifteen (15) days of the issuance and published by OEO, in a downloadable format, on the OEO website.

--2013 SIGNATURE OF Owner's Representative 10-2-2013 \overline{n} OWD-BURTON, Executive Director, Office of Economic Opportunity DATE ANGELA
+in a downloadable format, on the OEO website.